Lady on a beach with a credit card in hand

 Accommodation

 This will also vary from place-to-place.
-Some might let you move your dates around or give you a full or partial refund, others might not budge one bit.
-It really is pot luck.
+Some might let you move your dates around or give you a full or partial refund, others may not.
+It’s a good idea to check the terms of any potential booking before committing.

 Does my credit card cover flight cancellation?

-Debit cards do have some protection, but it’s no Section 75.
+Debit cards do have some protection, but it’s not the same as Section 75.
 You could make a claim under what’s called the Chargeback scheme with your debit card if:

 • The goods aren’t what they were advertised to be